-Alternatively, you could package up sound clips and sell them in sound effect or sample libraries.
-This is a popular way to promote yourself and to make money in the hip-hop and EDM scenes.
+Alternatively, you could package up sound clips and sell them in sound effects or sample libraries.
+This is a popular way to promote yourself and to make money, particularly in the hip-hop and EDM scenes.

 In the previous section, we discussed providing the service of recording podcasts.
 That will typically get you paid upfront for the work you do.

 However, perhaps greater potential earnings are possible with owning the podcast itself (or at least part of the podcast).